-This Report is prepared in accordance with Appendix 27 to the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") - "Environmental, Social and Governance Reporting Guide" and has complied with the "comply or explain" provisions in the Listing Rules.
+This Report is prepared in accordance with Appendix C2 (formerly known as Appendix 27) to the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") - "Environmental, Social and Governance Reporting Guide" (the "ESG Reporting Guide") and has complied with the mandatory disclosure requirements and the "comply or explain" provisions in the Listing Rules.

-This Report summarises the performance of the Group in respect of corporate social responsibility, covering its operating activities which are development, sales and distribution of smart card products, software and hardware and provision of smart card related services in the People's Republic of China ("PRC"), Hong Kong ("HK") and the Republic of the Philippines ("Philippines").
+This Report summarises the performance of the Group in respect of corporate social responsibility, covering its operating activities which are development, sales and distribution of smart card products, software and hardware and provision of smart card related services in the People's Republic of China ("PRC"), Hong Kong ("HK"), the Republic of the Philippines (the "Philippines") and Japan.
+This year, we have included the environmental, social and governance performance of Japan office in the Report, which was reopened in March 2023, providing both the board of directors of the Company (the "Board") and the management with a more comprehensive data reference.
 With the aim to optimise and improve the disclosure requirements in the Report, the Group has taken initiative to formulate policies, record environmental data and implement monitoring measures.
 This Report shall be published both in Chinese and English on the website of the Stock Exchange.
 Should there be any discrepancy between the Chinese and the English versions, the English version shall prevail.